List of Indian pickles

 This is a list of common Indian pickles, which have a wide range of flavours and textures.

-In Hindi, pickle is known as Achar.
-They are also called Urugaai in Tamil.
-Indian pickles are generally pickled with oil, vinegar, lemon juice or water.
+Indian pickles are generally pickled with oil, vinegar, lemon juice, or water.
 Indian pickles are often made into fresh relish and chutney, which provides additional flavours to food.
-Many types of foods in Indian cuisine are pickled, such as mangoes, gooseberries and lemons.
+Many types of foods in Indian cuisine are pickled, such as mangoes, gooseberries, and lemons.
 Some Indian families have family recipes for pickles and chutney, passed down through generations.

-Amla pickle
+Nomenclature

+Pickle in general is known by different names throughout India.